Italy is renowned for its rich mosaic of regional languages and dialects, but few are as interesting as Friulian, or Furlan

 A versatile interjection used to get someone’s attention or express surprise.
 Depending on tone and context, it can mean Hey!, Oh!, or Wow!
 It’s one of the most common sounds you’ll hear in casual conversations and is also used as a greeting to mean hi or hello.

-The Neapolitan word for tomato, a cornerstone of local cuisine.
+The Neapolitan word for tomato is a cornerstone of local cuisine.
 It’s essential in traditional sauces like ragù and, of course, authentic pizza napoletana.

-A famous line from a beloved song meaning You are something special or You’re amazing a heartfelt compliment.
+It literally means tu sei una cosa grande (you are a great thing).
+It is a famous line from a beloved song, meaning you are something special or you’re amazing, a heartfelt compliment.

 Neapolitan reflects the warmth, humor, creativity, and resilience of the people who speak it.
 Whether you’re walking